François-Philippe Champagne

 François-Philippe Champagne (Note: /fr/) (born June 25, 1970) is a Canadian lawyer and politician who has been Minister of Finance and National Revenue since 2025.
 A member of the Liberal Party, he was elected to the House of Commons in the 2015 election, serving as the member of Parliament (MP) for Saint-Maurice—Champlain.
 Champagne joined Cabinet in 2017 and assumed his current roles as the minister of finance in March 2025 and minister of national revenue in May 2025.

 In 2017, Champagne became the minister of international trade in the government of Prime Minister Justin Trudeau.
 He then served as the minister of infrastructure and communities from 2018 to 2019 before becoming the minister of foreign affairs.
 In 2021, he became minister of innovation science and industry.
 Prime Minister Mark Carney selected Champagne to be finance minister after taking office in 2025.

 Early life

-Champagne was born in Greenfield Park, Quebec, Canada on June 25, 1970, and raised in Shawinigan, Quebec.
-He studied law at the Université de Montréal and Case Western Reserve University School of Law.
-After several years working as a senior attorney for Elsag Bailey Process Automation, he joined ABB Group in 1999, eventually rising to group vice president and senior counsel.
-In 2008, he joined Amec PLC as a strategic development director, and was designated a "young global leader" by the World Economic Forum.
-Following his return to Canada, he became involved in a variety of business and non-profit ventures.
+Champagne was born on June 25, 1970, in Greenfield Park, Quebec.
+His parents divorced when he was a small child and he split his time between his father's home in Shawinigan and his mother's apartment in Sainte-Foy, Quebec City.
+His father Gilles owned a water treatment company in Shawinigan and was "a prominent entrepreneur".

+Champagne attended CEGEP in Trois-Rivières and later studied law at the Université de Montréal.
+He went on to complete a postgraduate program at the Case Western Reserve University School of Law in Cleveland, Ohio, where he won a scholarship for non-American students.
+After graduating he lived in Wickliffe and worked for Bailey Controls, an industrial automation systems manufacturer that had been acquired by Italian conglomerate Elsag SpA.
+In 1994, Champagne moved to Italy to work for Elsag, living in Genoa and learning to speak Italian.
+The company was taken over by Swiss firm ABB Group in 1998 and the following year he moved to Zurich.

+In 2008, Champagne joined engineering and project management consultancy Amec PLC as director of strategic development.
+According to The Globe and Mail, by this point he had "built a network of business contacts across Europe, helping him land him on the World Economic Forum's 2009 roster of young global leaders".